aaronparker/aaronparker.github.io/_posts/2007-04-16-an-exchange-2007-upgrade-is-like-a-poke-in-the-eye.md

 Here's an example.
 After upgrading to Exchange Server 2007, you need to upgrade the e-mail address policies.
 Now [upgrading the Default Policy](http://msexchangeteam.com/archive/2007/01/11/432158.aspx), this is straight-forward, this is done with the following command:

 <p class="console">
-  Set-EmailAddressPolicy "Default Policy" €“IncludedRecipients AllRecipients
+  Set-EmailAddressPolicy "Default Policy" -IncludedRecipients AllRecipients
 </p>

 Note that command doesn't actually upgrade the policy, it recreates it.
 Why there isn't and upgrade option I don't know.
 So what happens when you want to "upgrade" a custom e-mail policy?
 Well you can use the wizard to create a new policy, but what do you do when you need to create a policy that uses a custom attribute (i.e. and LDAP query).
 In Exchange 2003 there was a nice GUI that you could use to construct the LDAP query: